SAAIPAA: Optimizing aspect-angles-invariant physical adversarial attacks on SAR target recognition models: Experimental results

 \ac{SAAIPAA} was evaluated against AConvNet~\cite{chen2016target}, a model specifically designed for \ac{SAR} \ac{ATR} with a strong performance~\cite{chen2016target}.
 To assess transferability across architectures, four additional widely used convolutional networks were implemented: AlexNet~\cite{krizhevsky2012imagenet}, DenseNet-121~\cite{huang2017densely}, MobileNetV2~\cite{sandler2018mobilenetv2}, and ResNet50~\cite{he2016deep}.
 These models were chosen to represent a diverse set of architectures, and their extensive usage in prior adversarial machine learning studies targeting \ac{SAR} \ac{ATR}~\cite{peng2022scattering, xie2024migaa, zhang2024physically, ma2025sar-paa}.

 All models were trained with standard \ac{SAR} data augmentations (sliding-window translation, random rotation, scaling, and additive random noise) to emulate realistic \ac{SAR} imaging variability and prevent overfitting~\cite{ding2016convolutional, furukawa2017deep}.
 A 70/20/10 train/validation/test split was used.
-Training was performed using \ac{SGD}, with a batch size of 32, 0.001 learning rate, and 0.9 momentum for 100 epochs. \Cref{tab:models} shows the test accuracies.
+Training was performed using \ac{SGD}, with a batch size of 32, a learning rate of 0.001, and a momentum of 0.9 for 100 epochs. \Cref{tab:models} shows the test accuracies.